Ronald dela Rosa: Personal life

 Dela Rosa has been married to Nancy Johnson Comandante since 1989, and they have three children together.
-During his wedding, then-Davao City Mayor Rodrigo Duterte stood as one of the principal sponsors.
+During his wedding, Rodrigo Duterte (who was mayor of Davao City at the time) stood as one of the principal sponsors.
 Duterte and Dela Rosa had known each other since 1986.
 He has described Duterte as "the greatest influence" in his career.

 In May 2017, Dela Rosa's only son, Rock, entered the Philippine National Police Academy as a cadet.

 On June 19, 2017, Dela Rosa was the guest of honor and speaker at the celebration of José Rizal's 156th birth anniversary.
 He claimed that he was related to the national hero through a common ancestor named Ines dela Rosa.

 Dela Rosa is a Catholic.
-In a June 2016 radio interview on DZMM, Dela Rosa mentioned that he frequently goes to confession to seek forgiveness after he has killed criminals, declaring that he is a "no cold-blooded killer".
+In a June 2016 radio interview on DZMM, Dela Rosa mentioned that he frequently goes to confession to seek forgiveness after he has killed criminals, declaring that he is "no cold-blooded killer".

-Since he became the PNP chief, he has appeared or guested in several TV shows, most notably in the Trabahula segment of ABS-CBN's noontime variety show, It's Showtime, and GMA's Sunday variety show, Sunday PinaSaya, where he met Rodney "Dugong" Juterte, a comedic impersonator of President Rodrigo Duterte portrayed by comedian Jose Manalo.
+Since he became the PNP chief, he has appeared or guested in several TV shows, most notably in the Trabahula segment of ABS-CBN's noontime variety show, It's Showtime, and GMA's Sunday variety show, Sunday PinaSaya, where he met Rodney "Dugong" Juterte, a comedic impersonation of President Rodrigo Duterte portrayed by comedian Jose Manalo.

 Dela Rosa is a longtime fan of the PBA team Barangay Ginebra San Miguel.